 The University does not unlawfully discriminate in its programs and activities on the basis of sex and complies with state and federal laws prohibiting sex discrimination.
 The requirement not to discriminate on the basis of sex applies to admissions, except undergraduate admissions as provided by Title IX.

-Questions or inquiries about the application of Title IX and the Title IX regulations to the University’s programs and activities may be addressed to the University’s Title IX Coordinator, General Counsel, or to the Assistant Secretary of the U.S. Department of Education.
+Questions or inquiries about the application of Title IX regulations in the University’s programs and activities may be addressed to the University’s Title IX Coordinator, General Counsel, or to the Assistant Secretary of the U.S. Department of Education.

 Title IX Coordinator

-Assistant Athletic Director for Compliance and Senior Woman’s Administrator
+Assistant Athletic Director for Compliance & Senior Woman’s Administrator

 - A.E.
 Wood Coliseum – 207